schrau24/FlowProcessing/utilities/doc/FlowProcessing_User_Manual.md

 <img src="img2.png?raw=true" width="450px">

 Click `Load 4D Flow Data` \
-You will be prompted to find one of the reconstructed .rec files in order to locate the correct data folder.
+You will be prompted: first to select the file type to load, and second to select either the file (Philips - one of the reconstructed .rec files) or folder (Siemens dicom).

 After loading completion, the tool 4D flow acquisition image information is displayed, as well as axial, coronal, and sagittal maximum intensity projections using a calculated angiographic image.
 An automated thresh-holding of the angiogram is used to display a 3D isosurface within the field of view: